 Favorites of mine include the grilled octopus, bahn bao (pork belly steam buns), and their divine salmon with pumpkin pancakes.

 Look for this hidden treasure of Tremont if you want a place that caters to locals.

 While many Tremont restaurants serve brunch, these few have distinguished themselves as the best brunch spots in the neighborhood.
 If you’re looking for a late breakfast, check out these best places to eat brunch in Tremont.

 2247 Professor Ave. // +1 216-274-1201

 I mentioned the delightfully innovative and delicious Dante in my Where to Eat in Cleveland article, but sometimes, you just need to head next door.

 Right next to the fine dining establishment of Dante, you’ll find the much more relaxed Dante Next Door.
-This is the place to go for amazing brunch.
+This is the place to go for an amazing brunch.

 This isn’t your typical eggs and bacon establishment.
 They’ve won customers for their unique brunch specials that’ll help you nurse your hangover or just make you incredibly full.

 With breakfast and brunch served daily (and until 3 pm on weekends), this place does brunch, and it does it well.
 They serve all of the brunch classics…and sometimes all on one plate.
 Take, for example, the Grumpy’s special: two eggs, choice of meat, home fries, and toast.
 Still hungry?
 You can even add pancakes.

 They also serve tasty twists on traditional fare.
 Try the veggie Benedict with poached eggs over tomato and avocado slices or the amazingly fluffy and delicious cinnamon apple walnut French toast.